The Understood Experience: Effortless, Valuable and Emotional

 2. A VALUABLE Experience

-Organisations must add value to their customers’ lives.
-Your Customer Value Proposition (CVP) and Employee Value Proposition (EVP) answer a similar question: What’s in it for them to buy from you / work for you?
+Organisations must enrich their customers’ lives.
+Your Customer Value Proposition (CVP) and Employee Value Proposition (EVP) both answer the same question: What’s in it for them to buy from you or work for you?

 3. An EMOTIONAL Experience